cloudflare/pint/docs/index.md

 When `pint ci` runs it will find all files in the current working directory and try to parse them as Prometheus rules.
-Then it will look for all commits on the current branch that are not present in the parent branch and to decide which rules were modified.
+Then it will look for all commits on the current branch that are not present in the parent branch and decide which rules were modified.
 Checks are run only on modified rules but they require the full list of all rules to find any cross-rule dependencies.